Skip to Content

 Step-by-step guide to the Help to Buy Scheme - AA Ireland

 The process of purchasing your first home can be an incredibly daunting task.
-From the jitter of nerves and excitement the moment you find your dream house up until the ‘sale agreed’ sign is placed outside, the journey to becoming a home owner is often a long challenging process.
-Not to mention that your home is likely to be the most expensive thing you buy in your adult life.
+From the jitter of nerves and excitement the moment you find your dream house up until the ‘sale agreed’ sign is placed outside, the journey to becoming a homeowner is often a long, challenging process.
+Not to mention that your home will likely be the most expensive thing you buy in your adult life.
 The first step for most is getting your deposit together.
 To make this process a bit easier on your pocket, a Help to Buy incentive was introduced in 2017.
-However, if you're still a bit confused about the process, our AA Home Insurance team have put together a short guide of what you need to know.
+However, if you’re still confused about the process, our AA Home Insurance team has compiled a short guide on what you need to know.

 Who is entitled to The Help to Buy Scheme?